Chalarangelo/30-seconds-of-code/CONTRIBUTING.md

 - You can start creating a new snippet, by using the [snippet template](snippet-template.md) to format your snippets.

 ### Writing tests
-- Before writing any tests run `npm run tdd` script.
+- Before writing any tests run `npm run tester` script.
 It will update test directory to include new snippets as well as update old ones if needed.
 - **DO NOT MODIFY THE snippetName.js files** under test directory.
 - We are using [tape](https://github.com/substack/tape) for testing.
 - Write tests under `snippetName.test.js` file.
 If you have trouble doing so, check out tests of other snippets.